 Malayan Sun Bear

-As WWF describes this adorable creature, “Walt Disney himself couldn’t have crafted a cuter elephant.
+As World Wildlife Fund (WWF) describes this adorable creature, “Walt Disney himself couldn’t have crafted a cuter elephant.
 The pygmy elephants of Borneo are baby-faced with oversized ears, plump bellies and tails so long they sometimes drag on the ground as they walk.”
-You too can scout for pygmy elephants swimming and playing in the Kinabatangan River.
+You, too, can scout for pygmy elephants swimming and playing in the Kinabatangan River.

 Endangered Sea Turtle

-Take a boat ride to uninhabited Selingan Turtle Island along the Malaysian and Philippine boundary in the Sulu Sea to explore one of the endangered sea turtles in one of the three main turtle nesting sites in Borneo.
+Take a boat ride to uninhabited Selingan Turtle Island along the Malaysian and Philippine boundary in the Sulu Sea to explore one of the three main turtle nesting sites in Borneo.
 This is a true sanctuary, protecting a gentle creature currently on the brink of extinction by trawling, coastal development and consumption.
-You can sea them swim ashore, babies being hatched and released into the sea.
+You can see them swim ashore, babies being hatched and released into the sea.

-Explore the best of wild Borneo while learning about conservation efforts to protect these and other precious creatures with WWF at Natural Habitat Adventures.
+Explore the best of wild Borneo while learning about conservation efforts to protect these and other precious creatures with WWF and Natural Habitat Adventures.